visgl/deck.gl/docs/api-reference/base-layer.md

 in an attempt to make opacity changes appear linear (i.e. the opacity is visually proportional to the value of the prop)

-Remarks
+**Remark:**
-* While it is a recommended convention that all deck.gl layers should support the `opacity` prop, it is up to each layer's fragment shader to implement support for opacity.
+While it is a recommended convention that all deck.gl layers should support the `opacity` prop, it is up to each layer's fragment shader to implement support for opacity.

 ### Interaction Properties